top of page

 When exercise and eating are times in your day set aside to practice listening to and trusting your body’s signals, you tap into your whole person’s innate ability to thrive.
 Your body already knows how to move with the greatest ease and least strain.
 Your body already knows how to turn the food you eat into energy for your cells.
 You don’t have to ignore or push through, you simply get better and better at trusting the signals.

 Congratulations!
 You are now ‘in training’ for your Core Why and Real Results.
 You no longer need to use the scale as your measure of success.
 You no longer need to ignore emotions for fear they will derail your progress.
-You no longer need to push your body to burn calories to undo the food you ate, and make the scale go down so that someday you will be able to enjoy these activities.
+You no longer need to push your body to burn calories to undo the food you ate and make the scale go down so that someday you will be able to enjoy these activities.
 You can get back to the whole purpose of eating and exercising— to feel and function your best every day, in other words to thrive.
-You are free to exercise and eat in the way that leaves your whole person feeling better now.
+You are free to exercise and eat in a way that leaves your whole person feeling better now.
 In doing this, you are shifting the state of your whole person to the thrive state so your body can lose weight naturally and sustainably.

 Rethink weight loss through whole-person health

-The whole-person’s health approach to weight loss heals the past struggles with weight loss.
+The whole person’s health approach to weight loss heals the past struggles with weight loss.
 It keeps you aware of how our cultural ideas about dieting and exercising separate the parts of your whole person.
 You can use that awareness to remind you that you are hardwired to thrive.
-You can trust that each part of your whole person knows how think, eat, move, and use emotions to shift your physiology into the thrive state now.
+You can trust that each part of your whole person knows how to think, eat, move, and use emotions to shift your physiology into the thrive state now.
 Whole-person health restores your ability to achieve the weight that allows you to thrive with the greatest ease, and most importantly, maintain it by tapping into your innate drive to thrive.

 1. Know that the desire to lose weight is ultimately motivated by your innate drive to thrive.
 The more you trust that built-in design, the easier it is to shed extra pounds.